TimeEval/GutenTAG/doc/introduction/base-oscillations.md

 | smoothing   | Float | Smoothing factor for convolutional smoothing of the generated bit sequence (highly recommended).
 Default is 0.01.        |

 ## Custom Input
-Enables the user to add synthetic labeled anomalies to an time series file.
+Enables the user to add synthetic labeled anomalies to a time series file.

 The current requirements on the data are:
 * Tolumn headers: timestamp, value_col_name0, value_col_name1, ...